 “It Doesn’t Matter What Happens, it’s How You Take it”

 Although I’ve seen many versions of this profound insight, this quote by Denis Waitley makes a perfect bookend to The Strangest Secret.
 While we cannot always control the world and the events affecting us, we do have control of our own response.

-Looking back through my collection of ten great business quotes was fun and refreshing.
-While several were discovered more than 30 years ago, they have all impacted my life in some way.
-Hopefully you will also find them interesting and useful.
+Looking back through our collection of ten great business quotes was fun and refreshing.
+While several were discovered more than 30 years ago, they have all impacted our lives in some way.
+Hopefully, you will also find them interesting and useful.